Working Hours and Overtime in Malta

 What Are The Standard Working Hours In Malta?

 An employee whose age is 17 or younger has a maximum of 8 hours per day and 40 hours per week.
-An employee whose age is 18 or older is allowed to work an average of 40 hours per week, which may be extended up to 48 hours including overtime with a valid opt-in.
+An employee whose age is 18 or older is allowed to work an average of 40 hours per week, which may be extended up to 48 hours including overtime if the worker signs an individual opt-out.
 A minimum meal interval of 15 minutes must be observed by employees who work more than 6 hours in a day.
 In typical working hours, Monday through Friday, the hours are 8:00 to 17:00.

 Maximum Working Hours In Malta

-Under Maltese law, the standard working week for full-time employees is based on an average of 40 hours over the applicable reference period.
-Working time, including overtime, must not exceed an average of 48 hours per week unless the employee has freely consented in writing to work more.
-You should ensure that any such consent is genuinely voluntary, can be withdrawn, and is not a condition of employment or promotion.
+Under Maltese law, the standard working time for full-time employees is 40 hours per week, normally spread over five or six days.
+Working time, including overtime, must not exceed an average of 48 hours per week over a reference period of 17 weeks unless the employee has expressly consented in writing to work beyond this limit.
+Employers must monitor working time and keep accurate records to demonstrate that average limits are respected.

 Industry-Specific Exceptions